ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

-I tell ya, I don't get no respect.
-I asked my neighbor if he’d seen my wife.
-He replied, "Not really, I was blindfolded the whole time!"

 We never have sex, my wife and me.
 Once I said, "Hey Honey, wanna move this to the bed?"
 She goes, "Sure sweetie, if it's your deathbed!
-Only if it's your deathbed, you rotten SOB.
+Only if it's your deathbed, you rotten whoring SOB.

 I don't get no respect these days, so I bought myself a gun.
-The guy said "Promise not to off anyone important, will ya?"
+The guy said, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"
+I tell ya.

 I’m not finding much respect these days.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"